About the Book

 Buy the Book

-Alternatively, if you work for a library or a bookstore, use the code CPRESSLIB50 to buy the book at 50% off of the retail price.
-Again, we’ll verify the origin of each purchase.
+Alternatively, if you work for a library or a bookstore, send us a note via our contact page to buy the book at 50% off of the retail price.

 You can also order directly from Amazon at the normal retail price.